badiou/devops-azure-project1/README.md

 ```
 ourobadiou@MacBook-Air-de-Badiou devops-azure-project1 % terraform plan -out solution.plan
-var.admin_password
-  The password for the VM being created.

-  Enter a value: B@diou2015

-var.admin_username
-  The admin username for the VM being created.

-  Enter a value: ourobadiou

-var.counter
-  The number of virtual machines you want to create..

-  Enter a value: 2

-var.prefix
-  The prefix which should be used for all resources in this example

-  Enter a value: udacity-project

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create